Foundations aim to persuade Americans to get vaccinated

 “Unfortunately, it’s been so politicized and we’re seeing politics come into something that’s a public health decision,” said Walter Panzirer, a Helmsley trustee and the grandson of Leona Helmsley, the late hotel magnate who established the charity.

 “I’ve heard many people in rural America say that they don’t want their daughters to get the shots because they’re worried about fertility problems -- truly misinformation,” Panzirer said.
-“So we’re trying to correct that disinformation, and really tell the story that it is a safe and effective shot.”
+“So we’re trying to correct that... and really tell the story that it is a safe and effective shot.”

 More than $1 million has been spent on these ads, one of which shows vaccinated people having a good time eating at restaurants and going to a concert.
 Another one asks Americans to get vaccinated so “heroes,” like doctors and other frontline workers, can avoid a big, variant-induced health crisis.

-Note: An earlier version of this article improperly categorized references to misinformation and has been clarified.